 Pediatric Occupational Therapy

 Your child can develop the skills they need for independence and success in life.
-With pediatric occupational therapy done the More to Say way, your child will build their confidence while learning how to handle the activities of daily living.
+With pediatric occupational therapy done the More to Say Pediatric Development & Therapy way, your child will build their confidence while learning how to handle the activities of daily living.
 Our pediatric therapists in Branford, CT, and Oxford, CT, help children in all kinds of circumstances, including those with:

 Your child will love our play-based and holistic therapy techniques.
 Click the button below to call and scheduled your free phone consultation today!